AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Build a primary/secondary PostgreSQL architecture.md

 -   Operating system: CentOS 7.2
 -   PostgreSQL: 9.5

-To install PostgreSQL by using YUM and build a primary/secondary architecture of PostgreSQL, perform the following operations:
+To install PostgreSQL by using YUM and build a primary/secondary PostgreSQL architecture, perform the following operations:

 ## Step 1: Create two ECS instances

-To build a primary/secondary architecture of PostgreSQL, you must create two VPC-type instances.
-One instance works as the primary node and the other instance works as the secondary node.
+To build a primary/secondary PostgreSQL architecture, you must create two instances of the Virtual Private Cloud \(VPC\) type.
+One instance works as the primary node, and the other instance works as the secondary node.
 For more information, see [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).

 **Note:** We recommend that you do not assign public IP addresses to the ECS instances.
 You can bind an elastic IP address \(EIP\) to each ECS instance.
 This allows you to upgrade the configurations or optimize the architecture based on your actual requirements.
 For more information, see [Apply for new EIPs](/intl.en-US/User Guide/Create an EIP/Apply for new EIPs.md).